 - NOTIFY YOUR LOVED ONE’S EMPLOYER

-If your Loved One was actively working, call to let them know they have passed away.
+If your departed loved one was actively working, call to let them know they have passed away.

 - SHOULD WE HAVE A FUNERAL?

-Funeral is a name for a gathering to remember your Loved One.
-Funerals are about “good grief” and gets the grief journey moving along.
+Funeral is a name for a gathering to remember your loved one.
+Funerals are about “good grief” and get the grief journey moving along.
 There are no rules for funerals and they can be held anywhere.